The distribution of the maximum of independent resetting Brownian motions: Conclusion

 There are many directions in which this work can be extended.
 Here we considered independent RBMs distributed initially over the semi-infinite space.
 Recently, another model of resetting Brownian motions has been introduced where the position of the walkers are simultaneously reset to their initial positions but they evolve independently between two resetting events~\cite{Biroli_PRL,Biroli_long}.
 Simultaneous resetting makes the positions of the particles correlated and it would be interesting to study the distribution of $M_t$ in this correlated case with the semi-inifinite initial conditions as studied in this paper for independent RBMs.
 Another interesting extension would be to study the distribution of the extremes (both the maximum as well as the minimum) for a set of RBMs in higher dimensions with initial positions distributed uniformly over a given region of space.

 \acknowledgements

 SNM acknowledges the Gay-Lussac Humboldt Research Award (2019), awarded by the Alexander von Humboldt foundation, that enabled a visit to the University of Oldenburg where this work was partially done.
+SNM and GS acknowledge support from ANR Grant No. ANR- 23-CE30-0020-01 EDIPS.
 The simulations were partially performed at the HPC cluster CARL, located at the University of Oldenburg (Germany) and funded by the DFG through its Major Research Instrumentation Program (INST 184/157-1 FUGG) and the Ministry of Science and Culture (MWK) of the Lower Saxony State.